WebOrigami/docs/src/content/framework/tutorial.md

 The order in which you define these folders doesn't matter.
 The formulas now define the `public` folder to be the result of merging the real files in the `static` folder with a folder called `virtual`.

-Let's check the graph diagram for your site to see the new, combined `public` folder.
+<span class="tutorialStep"></span> Switch to graph diagram window and refresh it to see the new, combined `public` folder.

-<span class="tutorialStep"></span> In the preview address bar, type or copy/paste: `.svg`

 Your site now looks like: